blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

 1. **Execution of Malicious Scripts and Files:**
    - **PowerShell Scripts:** The attacker executed multiple PowerShell scripts (`vagrant-shell.ps1`, `WinRM_Elevated_Shell.ps1`, `Sticky.ps1`, `Service.ps1`) to disable security features, establish persistence, and create a backdoor.
    - **Malicious Executables:** The attacker deployed and executed `scvhost.exe`, a malicious backdoor that mimicked a legitimate Windows process.
+   - **Memory Dumping:** The attacker used `procdump64.exe` to dump the memory of the `lsass.exe` process, capturing sensitive credentials likely stored in memory.

+---

 2. **Establishment of Persistence:**
-   - **Service Creation:** The attacker used the `Service.ps1` script to create a persistent service (`ScvHost`), ensuring that the backdoor would remain active even after system reboots.
+   - **Service Creation:** The attacker used the `Service.ps1` script to create a persistent service (`ScvHost`), ensuring that the backdoor (`scvhost.exe`) would remain active even after system reboots.
-   - **IFEO Modification:** The attacker modified the IFEO registry key using `Sticky.ps1`, replacing `sethc.exe` with `cmd.exe` to gain easy access to a command prompt with elevated privileges.
+   - **IFEO Modification:** The attacker modified the IFEO (Image File Execution Options) registry key using `Sticky.ps1`, replacing `sethc.exe` with `cmd.exe` to gain easy access to a command prompt with elevated privileges from the login screen.

 3. **Establishment of Remote Access:**
    - **SSH Tunnel Creation:** The attacker used `plink.exe` to create an SSH tunnel that forwarded RDP traffic, enabling remote desktop access over port `3389`.
+This allowed the attacker to maintain a persistent connection to the compromised system.
-   - **C2 Communication:** The `scvhost.exe` backdoor communicated with the C2 server at `69.50.64.20`, allowing the attacker to issue commands and maintain control over the compromised system.
+   - **C2 Communication:** The `scvhost.exe` backdoor communicated with a Command and Control (C2) server at `69.50.64.20`, facilitating the execution of remote commands and potentially exfiltrating data from the compromised system.

----

 ### **Conclusion**

 The extent of the compromise was severe, involving multiple stages of infection that effectively disabled the system's defenses, established persistent backdoors, and enabled remote access through an SSH tunnel.
 The attacker's use of PowerShell scripts and malicious executables, combined with the creation of an SSH tunnel via `plink.exe`, allowed for sustained control over the compromised system.
+The execution of `procdump64.exe` to dump the memory of `lsass.exe` provided the attacker with access to sensitive credentials, which could be used for further exploitation or lateral movement within the network.
 The communication with a C2 server further indicates that the attacker maintained ongoing remote access, potentially for data exfiltration or further exploitation.

 This report highlights the sophisticated nature of the attack, the methods used to bypass security measures, and the extent of the system compromise.
 The evidence gathered from PowerShell logs, memory analysis, and network traffic provides a detailed understanding of the attack's progression and impact.

 ---

-Below is the revised draft for **Question 3** of the report, updated with the new information provided regarding `Procdump64.exe`, `plink.exe`, and the analysis of potential data exfiltration:
+Here’s the updated and revised **Question 3** with the new data seamlessly integrated:

 ---